cxlso/Robotic_Printing/README.md

 <img src="Pictures/RoboticPrinting_Ajustable_Speed-small.jpg" width="50%">
 </p>

 This script provides variable speed or extrusion rates to compensate for localized differences in layer height in certain areas.
-Define a curve as an attractor for variable speed and adjust the Bézier curve on the GraphMapper to control the speed transition precisely.
+Define a curve as an attractor for variable speed and adjust the Bezier curve on the GraphMapper to control the speed transition precisely.
 A color gradient helps visualize the speed.

 ## Photos and Videos